chn-dev/SDL2-ogu/SDL2-ogu/README.md

 # SDL2-ogu

 SDL2-ogu is [JonnyonFlame's](https://forum.odroid.com/viewtopic.php?f=221&t=45184) port of [SDL2](https://github.com/JohnnyonFlame/SDL-ge2d/tree/2.0.22) for the [Odroid-Go Ultra](https://wiki.odroid.com/odroid_go_ultra/odroid_go_ultra), pre-compiled and packaged nicely.
-The package contains all necessary static+dynamic libraries, include files, cmake files and examples.
+The package contains all necessary static+dynamic libraries, include files, cmake files and some example projects.
 It can be used to compile SDL2 applications on the device itself as well as to cross-compile them on an Ubuntu Linux PC very easily.

-## How To Use SDL2-ogu

-The package contains
+All you need is a regular SDL2 C/C++ project with a CMakeLists.txt file.

+Package contents:

 - the SDL2 include files in SDL2-ogu/SDL2/include
 - the SDL2 static (*.a) and dynamic (*.so) libraries in SDL2-ogu/SDL2/lib
 - the cmake SDL2 module file (SDL2-ogu/FindSDL2.cmake)
 - the aarch64 toolchain file (SDL2-ogu/aarch64.cmake)

-This means that you should be able to build any existing SDL2 project which comes with a CMakeLists.txt file without any further adjustments.
+## How To Use SDL2-ogu

-Copy the SDL2-ogu package (for example: "SDL2-ogu_2.0.22_20221229.tar.gz") anywhere on your OGU and extract it:
+Copy the SDL2-ogu package (for example: "SDL2-ogu_2.0.22_20221230.tar.gz") anywhere on your OGU and extract it:

 ```
-tar xzvf SDL2-ogu_2.0.22_20221229.tar.gz
+tar xzvf SDL2-ogu_2.0.22_20221230.tar.gz
 ```

 After that, the Makefile for the "helloworld" example project can be created with: